clay099/stock-tracker/README.md

 The user will also be able to send a email snapshot of their portfolio so they can save this position in time.

+The user will be able to see general busienss news on the home page

+The user (login not required) will also be able to search for companies based on their stock symbol and obtain detailed company financial, stock recommendation and company news.

 **Stretch Goals**

-1. Add fundamental data to the users portfolio available online so they can review further company information
-2. Add notifications when stocks you are following post price sensitive information
+1. Add notifications when stocks you are following post price sensitive information
-3. Add Foreign Exchange and / or crypto currency functionality
+2. Add Foreign Exchange and / or crypto currency functionality
-4. List news articles which mention the stock you are following

 **Requirements**
 please note if you download this code base you will need to:

 1. pip install the requirements.txt file
-2. Create a psql database called stock_tracker or create another database and save it your your environment variable
+2. Create a psql database called stock_tracker OR create another database and save it your your environment variable
 3. create a secrets file including:

     - API_KEY - This can be obtained from https://finnhub.io/dashboard
     - APP_KEY - This can be any string
     - MAIL_USER - gamil email address\*
     - MAIL_PASSWORD - gmail password\*
-      please note if you wish to use a separate mail client you will need to change app.py lines 28-35
+      please note if you wish to use a separate mail client you will need to change app.py lines 25-32

+**Live Heroku Server**
+Should you wish to see a live example please visit https://github.com/clay099/stock-tracker